Nutrition

 - Clean/scrub potatoes; poke some holes in them with a fork.
 Bake in the oven for about an hour until fork tender.
 You want to make sure they are well cooked otherwise they will be a pain in the ass to mash in later steps.

-- Make the High Protein Sour Cream – follow the instructions on the recipe linked above in the ingredients section of the recipe card.
+- Make the High Protein Sour Cream – follow the instructions on the recipe linked here.

-- Make the High Protein Bacon Bits – follow the instructions on the recipe linked above in the ingredients section of the recipe card.
+- Make the High Protein Bacon Bits – follow the instructions on the recipe linked here.
 Don’t overcook these because they will be going back in the oven with the potatoes.

 - Once the potatoes are well cooked, cut in half (long).
 Scoop out all of the potato, leaving enough that the skin can structurally still stand.
 I think this part is the hardest, because I suck at it.
 You also might want to wait until the potatoes cool down enough that you can touch them without crying.